CMS 2025 Proposed Rule — Takeaways for Remote Health

 FQHCs and RHCs

-The CMS 2025 Proposed Rule is changes how federally qualified health centers (FQHCs) and rural health clinics (RHCs) are reimbursed for care management services.
+The CMS 2025 Proposed Rule changes how federally qualified health centers (FQHCs) and rural health clinics (RHCs) are reimbursed for care management services.
 The change removes the current code G0511 used for RPM and remote therapeutic monitoring services.
-FQHCs and RHCs would ninstead use CPT codes for care management services, including the proposed APCM codes if finalized.
+FQHCs and RHCs would instead use CPT codes for care management services, including the proposed APCM codes if finalized.
 Payment would be at the national non-facility MPFS payment rate.

 Telehealth CMS 2025 Proposed Rule Takeaways

 The CMS 2025 proposed rule extends certain telehealth provisions through the end of 2025.
-This includes the waiver for reporting of enrolled practice addresses instead of home addresses, if a provider performs services from home.
+This includes the waiver for reporting of enrolled practice addresses instead of home addresses if a provider performs services from home.
 In addition, the waiver allows FQHCs and RHCs to bill for telehealth services and the requirement for virtual supervision of residents in all teaching settings when the services are provided virtually.

 The 2025 Proposed Rule would expand access to behavioral health, oral health, and caregiver training services.
 It also suggests expanding access to colorectal cancer screening and hepatitis B vaccinations.
 Additionally, when the telehealth flexibilities expire on December 31, 2024, CPT Codes 99441, 99442, and 99443 will be returned to a bundled status under the proposal.